Consolidating accounts within Australian Retirement Trust

 Your super money will be transferred to your QSuper Accumulation account.

-Continue with two accounts
+Continue with multiple accounts

 Continue to enjoy the same products and services.
 However, you may be paying more than one set of fees and insurance premiums, and any Income Protection benefit may be affected.